 Getting Your First AI-Generated Draft

-In just a few minutes, you’ll see a draft transcript pop up.
+In just a few moments, you’ll see a draft transcript pop up.
 Think of this as your raw clay—it’s not perfect, but it's a massive head start that saves you from the slog of manual transcription.
 The accuracy and speed of modern AI have come a long way.

 It's pretty amazing when you think about it.
 Today's AI-driven transcription systems can hit accuracy rates over 95% in good conditions.
 Some platforms can even transcribe audio with a delay of just 300 milliseconds, which is what makes live captioning feel so instant.